imgag/aiDIVA/doc/prepare_annotation_resources.md

 ```

 ## Annotation Databases
-INFO: Please be adviced that some of the annotation sources aiDIVA uses are only free for non-commercial and academic use!!!
+INFO: Please be adviced that some of the annotation sources aiDIVA uses are only free for non-commercial and academic use!

 If for some reason you choose to exclude one or more of the Annotation sources shown here you have to make sure to modify the source code accordingly.
-If an annotation source is used as a feature for the random forest and you exclude it in your analysis you have to train a new model before you can use aiDIVA.
+If an annotation source is used as a feature for the random forest and you exclude it in your analysis you have to train a new model before you can use Aidiva.

 ### CADD